Samantha Brown's Pet-Friendly Travel Tips

 There's nothing more exciting than knowing that you're going on a vacation.
 Even a weekend away brings a big smile — that is, until you have to break it to your pet that you're going away without him.

-These days travelers are saying no to the guilt, the droopy eyes, and the crying and bringing their pets with them.
+These days, travelers are saying no to the guilt, the droopy eyes and the crying, opting instead to bring their pets with them.

 Here are some pet-friendly travel tips that are sure to make traveling with your pet a good experience for the whole family.